PallaviKharbanda/Capstone_Project/README.md

 Step 4:  Using k-means clustering algorithm to categorize into 2 clusters based on the frequency of occurrence of restaurants

 ### Conclusion:
-Presenting the recommendations to relevant stakeholders regarding the best location to open a restaurant.
+Presenting the recommendations to relevant stakeholders regarding the best location(Clason Point neighborhood of Bronx and a few neighborhoods of Staten Island have either have no restaurants or a very few restaurants at all)  to open a restaurant.